Skagen Institute

 Skagen Conference 2022

 The Skagen Institute for Transgressive Methods held its annual convening as a single day workshop November 15, 2022, in Bergen Norway.
-For this workshop, members of the newly launched Center for Digital Narrative met to test models for exquisite corpse style collaborative research with generative AI.
+For this workshop, members of the newly launched Center for Digital Narrative met with Annette Markham to test models for exquisite corpse style collaborative research with generative AI.
 This creative practice yielded many short creative pieces, both text and visuals, including a report co-constructed by AI and the Transgressive Methods participants, reflecting on 2022 Skagen Institute meeting.

 Skagen Conference 2021

-Participants explored multi-modal research practices as a way of breaking out of habitual ways of knowing.
+Annette facilitated this event, where participants explored multi-modal research practices as a way of breaking out of habitual ways of knowing.
 Workshops were led by award winning video artist and opera director Laine Rettmer and expert in community co-creation models, Mary Elizabeth Luka.

 Performance and photography workshops were led by Laine Rettmer, a North American visual artist and opera director.
 Their work explores performance, gender, desire, and methods of social control.
 Rettmer’s work has been presented nationally and internationally at the Vizcaya Museum; Manifesta; MoMA Public, curated by Mel Logan and Jakob Boeskov; the Museum of Fine Art, Boston; Massachusetts Institute of Technology Museum for the exhibition, Hot Steam; the Illuminus Festival; the Boston Independent Film Festival; the Yuan Art Museum; Yve Yang Gallery; Perkins and Ping; Present Company; NADA NY, NADA Presents; and AREA gallery, among others.
 Rettmer’s opera productions have been praised as “wickedly smart” and “devastatingly funny” by The New York Times, and “not only profound but also shattering” by the Observer.